SuperGokou/CO2_Emission_Prediction/README.md

 Modeling Electricity Generation in the United States

-Members: Spencer Doyle, Abbie Kinaro
+Members: Spencer Doyle, Abbie Kinaro, Ming Xia

 Data Sources:
 For our analysis, we are utilizing electricity generation data obtained from the United States Energy Information Administration (EIA).
 The response variable in our dataset is clean